ajitmahajani/SpringBootDemo/README.md

 - This code is also containerized and can be run in the docker.
 The link to directly run in Docker is [here](https://hub.docker.com/r/ajitmahajani/springbootdemo)

 ```
-IMPORTANT
+IMPORTANT:
-- Please update the docker handle and repository (line #64) in pom.xml before build.
+Please update the docker handle and repository (line #64) in pom.xml before build.
-- For docker build and push use goals dockerfile:build and dockerfile:push in maven
 ```

+# How to build
+It's a maven project.
+So just need to run the standard maven commands.
+For docker build and push use goals dockerfile:build and dockerfile:push in maven
+Note: Docker needs to be installed on the machine wherer the build is happening.

 ## Contributors
 Thanks to